 Sometimes too many ?.
 No, the best claims are often those that come very early.
 The longer it goes on, the more difficult or more cerebral it can get.

 Talking out of the closet: that's what we do at "Set Stories".
-Three employees who were jointly responsible for the Migros Christmas campaign share their experiences.
+We ask three employees questions about the current Migros summer campaign and they answer with their very personal experiences.